Monday, December 28, 2015

 Top 20 Star Wars Moments (15-11)

-Only one day before The Force Awakens opens in theatres.
+It is only one day before The Force Awakens opens in theatres.
 I will continue the top twenty moments from the quintessential sci-fi franchise of Star Wars.
-But only this time, will include the lightsaber duels deemed the best aspect of the film series as they provide much of the action choreography.
+Only this time, will include the lightsaber duels deemed the best aspect of the film series as they provide much of the action choreography.

-Those of you who missed part one (click here) if you know that the first picks are good for you.
+For those of you who missed part one (click here) when you know the first picks are good for you.

 #15.
 Anakin vs Obi-Wan/Yoda vs. Palpatine (Revenge of the Sith)